jack2019-cb/chronos/docs/SCHEDULER_HELPER.md

 ## Chosen Solution (summary)

 - Enforce per-model constraints using two orthogonal mechanisms:
   1. Long-window quota enforcement (sliding-window or token-bucket semantics).
-This prevents long-run quota violations (e.g., provider daily/minute limits).

-2. Short cooldown (rapid-fire) smoothing: a small, empirically tuned cooldown (e.g., 250ms for Pro/expert, 100ms for Flash/standard) applied to same-model consecutive calls to avoid transient 429s.
+This prevents long-run quota violations (e.g., provider daily/minute limits).2.
+Short cooldown (rapid-fire) smoothing: a small, empirically tuned cooldown (e.g., 250ms for Pro/expert, 100ms for Flash/standard) applied to same-model consecutive calls to avoid transient 429s.

 - The scheduler helper computes a deterministic schedule (start/end times) and overall ETA from the manifest plus model configs.
 It returns both an authoritative ETA and a detailed breakdown used by downstream utilities (smartPoller, progress UI, telemetry, billing).

 - Model-switching does not inherently require a delay — only the destination model's constraints (tokens/next-available timestamp) matter.

 ## What the Helper Must Provide (contract)

 - Input:
   - `manifest`: ordered array of calls with `callIndex` and `tier`/`model`.
   - `now`: canonical server timestamp (ms epoch) or a pluggable clock.
   - `modelConfigs`: per-model config { durationMs, cooldownMs, quotaPerMin | tokenBucketParams }.